Menu Icon

 What are the success rates of egg freezing?

-Most frozen eggs survive the thawing process; freezing with liquid nitrogen offers a thaw survival rate of about 90 percent.xvi Rates vary by clinic and most clinics track their data.
+Most frozen eggs survive the egg thawing process; freezing with liquid nitrogen offers a thaw survival rate of about 90 percent.xvi Rates vary by clinic and most clinics track their data.

 What is the difference between egg freezing and embryo freezing?

-Egg freezing involves the cryopreservation of mature oocytes.
-In comparison, in embryo freezing, a mature oocyte is harvested and then fertilized with sperm to make an embryo which is then cryopreserved.
-Women may opt for egg freezing as compared to embryo freezing if they do not have an intended sperm donor or sperm-providing partner at the time of their cryopreservation.
-This gives the woman freezing her eggs the option to use the sperm of a future partner or a donor she can select at the time of her desired pregnancy.
-Furthermore, this allows the patient to have complete control over the planned use of their eggs, as compared to embryo freezing where both parties providing genetic material may have opinions about if and how these embryos are used to achieve pregnancy.
+Females may opt for egg freezing instead of embryo freezing if they do not have a sperm-providing partner or sperm donor at the time of their cryopreservation.
+In the future when they desire a pregnancy, they can choose to use the sperm of a partner or donor.
+Egg freezing also allows the patient to have complete control over the planned use of their eggs, as compared to embryo freezing where both parties providing genetic material may have opinions about if and how the embryos are used to achieve pregnancy.

 What are the risks of egg freezing?

-Most of the risks and side effects of egg freezing are similar to those of IVF.
-Side effects relate to the hormones used during ovarian stimulation, and can include fatigue, nausea, headaches, breast tenderness, bloating, and mood swings.xxii Similar to a full IVF cycle, there is also a risk of developing Ovarian Hyperstimulation Syndrome (OHSS), where the ovaries enlarge significantly and fluid can leak into the abdominal cavity.xxiii Most cases are mild or moderate, in which case patients experience pelvic or abdominal pain, abdominal bloating, nausea and vomiting.
-In less than two percent of cases, OHSS can become acute and can lead to severe abdominal pain, rapid weight gain and abdominal distention, kidney failure, blood clots, shortness of breath, and in very rare cases, death.xxiv
+Like a full IVF cycle, there is also a risk of developing ovarian hyperstimulation syndrome (OHSS), where the ovaries enlarge significantly, and fluid can leak into the abdominal cavity.xxiii Most cases are mild or moderate, and patients experience pelvic or abdominal pain, abdominal bloating, nausea, and vomiting.
+In less than 2 percent of cases, OHSS can become acute and can lead to severe abdominal pain, rapid weight gain and abdominal distention, kidney failure, blood clots, shortness of breath, and, in very rare cases, death.xxiv

 How are frozen eggs stored?